 Why Buy Ethical?

-Ethically made jewellery is crucially about the origins of the materials used to make the product and the conditions under which these were produced.
+Ethically made jewellery is crucially about the origins of the materials used to make the product and the conditions under which these were produced and traded.
 This is where the majority of the environmental and social injustices occur in the production of jewellery.
-Additionally, ethically made jewellery has to do with the methods and processes in the production of the finished jewellery.
+Additionally, ethically made jewellery has to do with the methods and processes in the production of the finished piece.

 Options for buyers